Minderoo-OceanOmics-Centre-UWA/qPCR_setup_pooling/README.md

 - `assay`: The assays that you're working with.
 - `prefix`: What prefix would you like for your file names.
 - `QS7`: Set this to TRUE for QS7 mode, Set to FALSE for non-QS7 mode
+- `control_list`: Any samples with any of these substrings will not be flagged for discarding

 ### run_plates_to_pooling input